BOFA: Bridge-Layer Orthogonal Low-Rank Fusion for CLIP-Based Class-Incremental Learning: Conclusion

 \section{Conclusion}

-In this work, we presented BOFA, an effective framework for exemplar-free CIL with CLIP.
-BOFA fine-tunes only CLIP's cross-modal bridge-layer, using a novel Orthogonal Low-Rank Fusion strategy to mitigate catastrophic forgetting without extra parameters.
-Furthermore, it employs Cross-Modal Hybrid Prototypes to enhance classification by robustly integrating visual and textual cues.
+In this work, we presented BOFA, an effective framework for exemplar-free CIL based on CLIP.
+BOFA fine-tunes only CLIP's cross-modal bridge-layer, using a novel Orthogonal Low-Rank Fusion strategy to mitigate catastrophic forgetting without introducing extra parameters beyond the bridge-layer itself.
+Furthermore, it employs cross-modal hybrid prototypes to enhance classification by robustly integrating visual and textual cues.
 Our results show that this integrated approach effectively preserves knowledge while achieving SOTA discriminative performance.